Everything You Need to Know About Skylights

 It is important that you look at function and position because certain rooms in your home will be more suited to a skylight than others.
 You may even want to brighten up a basement or lower room in your house by fitting an interior skylight.

 Natural light is a big benefit to any building, especially commercial or residential spaces where people spend large quantities of time.
-But it is important that you remain aware of the potential of overexposure to harmful ultraviolet rays.
-This is more common in rooms with a south-facing position but keep it in mind if you want to avoid sun-related damage to yourself and your furniture!
+However, it is important that you remain aware of the potential of overexposure to harmful ultraviolet rays.
+This is more common in rooms with a south-facing position, but keep it in mind if you want to avoid sun-related damage to yourself and your furniture!

 And, as lovely as it is to sit underneath a skylight, if you've got the specification of the glass wrong you may end up with a greenhouse effect.
 If they have been placed on roofs that face north, you can look forward to relatively constant cool illumination.
 Skylights on east-facing roofs will offer maximum light and solar heat gain in the morning, those on the roofs facing the west will do so in the afternoon.